 - Join Us

 We do not rely on one mediator to close your case.
-Instead we use three neutrals: One who has succeeded as a plaintiff attorney; One who has succeeded as Claim leader handling major claims; and one who has succeeded in conducting jury research.
+Instead, we use three neutrals: One who has succeeded as a plaintiff attorney; One who has succeeded as a claim leader handling major claims; and one who has succeeded in conducting jury research.
 It’s a powerful mix.
 But, if you don’t like our neutrals, you can pick your own.